BlueMoon73/ftc-portfolio-buddy/README.md

 # FTC Portfolio Buddy

-Your team's hard work, unlocking the awards you've earned.
+Unlock the awards you deserve, for the work you❜ve already done.

 Developed by [FTC 22012](https://linktr.ee/ftc22012)